-Transarterial chemoembolisation therapy (TACE) is a localised method of administrating chemotherapy directly to the liver tumor via a catheter study.
+Transarterial chemoembolisation therapy (TACE) is a localised method of administrating chemotherapy directly to a liver tumour via a catheter study.

-It can be used as palliative treatment for patient with unresectable HCC or as a bridge to a liver transplant.
+It can be used as palliative treatment for a patient with unresectable HCC (usually BCLC stage B) or as a bridge to a liver transplant.
 It may sometimes also be performed prior to radiofrequency tumour ablation.

 - extensive tumour infiltration throughout the liver